Guides

 Are peptides safe?

-There is no single answer because peptide is a format, not a safety class.
-Approved peptide drugs have human safety data behind their labeled uses.
-Many gray-market peptides have little or no human safety data, and injectable risk also depends on sterility, purity, concentration, and what is actually in the vial.
+Safety depends on the exact molecule, form, route, dose, use, and source.
+Approved peptide drugs have human safety data for their labeled uses.
+Many gray-market products have little or no human safety data, and injectable products add risks from sterility, purity, concentration, and identity.

 What is a compounded peptide?